“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 DAY 5

 We continue to Lanhydrock, one of the most fascinating and complete late 19th-century houses in England.
+Here we enjoy a light lunch and explore the house and gardens.
 Bursting with period atmosphere and with extensive servants’ quarters, we discover two sides of Victorian life and admire the extensive gardens, with their beautiful herbaceous borders and a formal parterre.

 Meals: Breakfast, Lunch, Dinner